Chilakapachcha Kaapuram: Plot

 The film begins in a village adjacent to the river Godavari.
-It is enforced by Parasuramaiah & Bullabbai the brothers-in-law and antagonists.
-Gopala Krishna is a beloved person of the village, whose livelihood is rowing a boat and he also seeks to end the brothers-in-law's conflict.
-Satyavati, the daughter of Parasuramaiah silently endear Gopala Krishna.
-Once, Bullabbai gets a girl Radha from the city and she is cloistered.
-Moreover, she is restricted to meet anyone.
-So, Gopala Krishna cleverly enters the premises, befriends her, and slowly love blossoms between them.
-Meanwhile, Gopala Krishna's mother Ramulamma is aware of Satyavathi's love and proceeds with a marriage proposal when she is mortified by Parasuramaiah.
+Parasuramaiah and Bullabbai are the most influential members of the community.
+They are brothers-in-law and are also rivals for the leadership of the village.
+Gopala Krishna is a local boatman who is beloved by the villagers.
+He wishes to end the brothers-in-law's conflict.
+Satyavati, the daughter of Parasuramaiah secretly loves Gopala Krishna.
+Bullabbai brings a young woman from the city named Radha and keeps her isolated in a mansion.
+Curious about this development, Gopala Krishna secretly enters the premises.
+He befriends her and eventually they fall in love with each other.
+Meanwhile, Gopala Krishna's mother Ramulamma is aware of Satyavathi's love and proposes marriage between her and Gopala Krishna.
+However, she is humiliated by Parasuramaiah who cannot believe that Ramulamma dared to ask for the hand of his daughter for her boatman son.
 As a result, she commits suicide.
-Here, enraged Gopala Krishna onslaughts on Parasuramaiah on the verge to slay him, he backs on the request of his wife.
-Now Parasuramaiah mingles with Bullabbai for vengeance.
-So, they stabs Gopala Krishna immediately Radha admits him in hospital and rescues him.
-Then, he solicits Radha about her past.
-Radha is a simple family girl when her mother is terminally ill, Bullabbai exploited and fetched her.
-But she keeps dodging him and keeps herself chaste.
-Hearing it, Gopala Krishna decides to marry Radha.
-Forthwith, Parasuramaiah reforms through his wife and accepts Satyavati's love.
-On their return, Bullabai storms on Gopala Krishna & Radha, but the villagers cease him.
-Finally, the movie ends on a happy note with the union of Gopala Krishna & Radha and Satyavati sacrificing her love.
+This enrages Gopala Krishna and he attacks Parasuramaiah almost killing him before being restrained by Parasuramaiah's wife's pleadings.
+Parasuramaiah joins with Bullabbai for vengeance.
+They stab Gopala Krishna.
+Radha takes him to the hospital after rescuing him.
+Gopala Krishna asks Radha about her past.
+Radha was a simple girl when her mother became terminally ill.
+Bullabbai exploited her situation and made her come to the village with him.
+He wishes to make her his mistress but she has so far managed to put him off while searching for a way out of his clutch.
+Gopala Krishna decides to marry Radha so that he can protect her from her tormentor.
+Meanwhile, Parasuramaiah's wife manages to change his mind and he accepts Satyavati's love for Gopala Krishna.
+Bullabai attacks Gopala Krishna and Radha but the villagers chase him and he is eventually killed in the skirmish.
+Finally, the movie ends on a happy note with the union of Gopala Krishna and Radha with Satyavati sacrificing her love.